Pavankuamr14/K_HUB_TASK_NOTE_TAKING_APP/README.md

 # K_HUB_TASK_NOTE_TAKING_APP
-Develop a simple note-taking application using FastAPI, React, and MongoDB.
-The application should allow users to create, read, update, and delete notes.
+Developed an simple note-taking application using FastAPI, React, and MongoDB.
+The application  allow users to create, read, update, and delete notes.
 The detailed requirements are as follows:  Backend (FastAPI): 1.
 User Authentication:2.
 CRUD Operations for Notes 3.
 Database: